arrow-progressPipelines

 Overview

-Pipelines provides users with a workflow builder that maps how code moves from development through production.
+Pipelines gives you a workflow builder for mapping how code moves from development through production.

 circle-info

-The functionality of Pipelines is informed by best practices for release management.
+Pipelines' functionality is informed by best practices for release management.
 Read SRE.ai's release strategies documentation for more information.

 Core capabilities